MiguelBits/nft_duel/README.md

-## Use this faucet to give your contract LINK , if contract fails try to give it more tokens for gas
+## Use this faucet to give your contract LINK , to use Oracle from ChainLink
 https://faucets.chain.link/kovan

 ## Deploying on Kovan testnet requires these parameters in constructor if not configured